milobyte/MiniGNC-2/README.md

 **Making the program compatible with Neo4J:**
 1. Open Neo4J Desktop and set up a new project.
    - Projects are used to contain the networks that a user saves through MiniGNC.
-Please take note of the port number.
-2.
+Please take note of the port number and match it with the port number used to initialize the Neo4J App object, specifically in regards to the bolt_url variable.
+Refer to the init_database function in buttons.py for more details.
+2. Install the APOC Library plugin for the project meant to host your database.
+A list of libraries should be provided through Neo4J Desktop's Plugins tab.
+   - Note: When CSV files are saved through the program, they are stored within the import folder of a Neo4J Desktop project.
+To access this folder, click on the three dots to the right most side of your Neo4j project tab, click on 'Open Folder', and click on 'DBMS'.
+This will open the directory storing information about your Neo4J project.
+The install directory should be here.
+(These directions are in regards to Neo4j Desktop version: 1.4.15)
+3. Ensure the Neo4J Desktop project is running and you should be good to go!

 ---